swcarpentry/python-novice-gapminder/episodes/08-data-frames.md

 You can use `help()` or <kbd>Shift</kbd>\+<kbd>Tab</kbd> to get more information about what these methods do.

-Assume Pandas has been imported and the Gapminder GDP data for Europe has been loaded as `data`.
+Assume pandas has been imported and the Gapminder GDP data for Europe has been loaded as `data`.
 Then, use `dir()` to find the function that prints out the median per-capita GDP across all European countries for each year that information is available.

 :::::::::::::::  solution